ashwinvis/phd-thesis/chapter_00_3_results.md

 # Research highlights

+![Comparison of spectral energy budget from a toy model simulation with two different forcing schemes](./paper_03_toy_model/fig5-eps-converted-to.pdf)a

 ![Comparison of the divergence fields ($\mathbf{\nabla.u}$) from a shallow water simulation (left) and a similar toy-model simulation (right). $L_f$ is the forcing length scale.
 Source: